clusterking/clusterking/README.rst

-.. note: Always use full path to image, because it won't render on pypi and others otherwise
+.. note: Always use full path to image, from https://raw.githubusercontent.com/ because it won't render on pypi and others otherwise if you use the relative path from this repo :(

 .. image:: https://raw.githubusercontent.com/clusterking/clusterking/master/readme_assets/logo/logo.png
    :align: right